Sophie Thomson

-Sophie Thomson is an Australian horticulturalist, author and television and radio personality from Adelaide.
+Sophie Thomson is an Australian horticulturalist, author and television and radio personality from South Australia.

-Thomson is a presenter on ABC's Gardening Australia and an ABC radio talk back host with extensive media experience.
+Thomson grew up in Adelaide, where her parents ran a nursery.
+Thomson has been a presenter on ABC TV's Gardening Australia since the mid-2000s, and is also an ABC radio talk back host.

 She writes for major newspapers and magazines and authors books on gardening.
-Her focus is on the role gardening can play to enhance individual and community wellbeing..
+Her focus is on the role gardening can play to enhance individual and community wellbeing.

+Thomson created a two-acre garden from a dry paddock in the Adelaide Hills over 10 years, documenting the process in a book in 2018, Sophie's Patch.
+Her subsequent major project is the regeneration of Shingleback Farm in Sedan, South Australia.

+Thomson is a board member of the South Australian Botanic Gardens and State Herbarium, and the patron of Butterfly Conservation South Australia.